aamuley/FileShare/README.md

 # FileShare
 E2E Encrypted Filesharing System

 Built a filesharing system similar to dropbox/Google Docs that supports multiple users and file directories, file invites and sharing, and deletion/addition in constant time.
+This project was done in Golang with a partner for UC Berkeley's Computer Security CS161 class.
 The main features we implemented were:

   1. Authenticate with a username and password;